-16.5.4 Multi-to-One VLAN Translation Troubleshooting
+18.5.4 Multi-to-One VLAN Translation Troubleshooting

-Do not be used with Dot1q-tunnel at the same time.

-Do not be used with VLAN-translation at the same time.

-The same MAC address should not exist in the original and the translated VLAN.

-Check whether the hardware resource of the chip is able to ensure all clients to work normally.
-Limit learning of MAC address may affect Multi-to-One VLAN Translation.

-Multi-to-One VLAN Translation should be enabled after MAC learning.
+- Do not be used with Dot1q-tunnel at the same time. - Do not be used with VLAN-translation at the same time. - The same MAC address should not exist in the original and the translated VLAN. - Check whether the hardware resource of the chip is able to ensure all clients to work normally. - Limit learning of MAC address may affect Multi-to-One VLAN Translation. - Multi-to-One VLAN Translation should be enabled after MAC learning.

-16.6 Dynamic VLAN Configuration
+18.6 Dynamic VLAN Configuration

-16.6.1 Introduction to Dynamic VLAN
+18.6.1 Introduction to Dynamic VLAN

 The dynamic VLAN is named corresponding to the static VLAN (namely the port based VLAN).
-Dynamic VLAN supported by the switch includes MAC-based VLAN and Protocol-based VLAN.
+Dynamic VLAN supported by the switch includes MAC-based VLAN, IP-subnet-based VLAN and Protocol-based VLAN.
 Detailed description is as follows: